Yes, however your project must be based in Victoria with the work carried out in Victoria.

 Examples of a governing document include a statement of purpose, constitution or charter.
 They are the formal documents that set out: the charity's charitable purpose or purposes, that the charity operates as a not-for-profit, and the way the governing body (such as its board or committee of management) makes decisions and consults members.

-Generally, the process of evaluation, assessment and approval takes approximately three months from receipt of your application.
+Generally, the process of evaluation, assessment and approval takes approximately four months from receipt of your application.
 After the Trustee meeting you will be notified in writing whether or not your application has been successful.

 As the Trust is run by a small number of staff, unfortunately it is not possible for us to provide formal feedback about unsuccessful applications